Struggling to find the right words to describe yourself? You’re not alone.

-In this guide, you will find a list of powerful words you can use to describe yourself and tips to help you leave a positive impression on recruiters and prospective employers.
+In this guide, you’ll find powerful, professional words you can use to describe yourself.
+You’ll also find real examples and tips to help you make a strong impression.

 Table of Contents